pingcap/tidb-insight/README.md

   --pd-host PD_HOST     The host of the PD server. `localhost` by default.
   --pd-port PD_PORT     The port of PD API service, `2379` by default.

-Note that some arguments would decrease system performance.
+Note that some arguments may decrease system performance.
 ```

 If `insight.py` is called with no argument provided, the following information is collected and saved to `data` directory in the current working directory:

- - `collector`, which provids the system information, program versions, NTP status, partition statistics and process statistics of TiDB modules (if present), placed in the `collector` sub-directory.
+ - `collector`, which provides the system information, program versions, NTP status, partition statistics and process statistics of TiDB modules (if present), placed in the `collector` sub-directory.
  - PD API output of `config`, `diagnose`, `health`, `hotspot`, `labels`, `members`, `operators`, `regions`, `regionstats`, `schedulers` and `status`, placed in the `pdctl` sub-directory in JSON format.

 Using `-o` can set another location to store output data except the default `data`.